bluesky/bluesky-pods/README.md

 # Pods for bluesky(-adaptive)

-This is a set of buildah and podman scripts that will stand up a pod that can run a Bluesky session and an out-of-core adaptive plan
+This is a set of buildah and podman scripts that will stand up set of pods that attempt to mimic the full beamline / remote compute model (as we want to run at NSLS-II).

 ### Terms